An ocean view in Bimini, Bahamas, highlighting the vibrant green hues of the sea, with a panoramic backdrop of the island's natural beauty.

 Dolphin House Bimini, Photo Courtesy of Dominic Cox

 Bimini is also known as the fishing capital of the world.
 Tuna, Wahoo, Marlin, and more are the biggest catches in Bimini Waters.
 Bimini is also home to 40 species of sharks.
 These include tiger sharks, bull sharks, reef sharks, lemon sharks, and nurse sharks.
 December – April, you may also see hammerheads in the waters off Bimini.
-Be sure and take a boat trip while in Bimini!
+Be sure to take a boat trip while in Bimini!

 Bimini is home to the Bimini Biological Field Station – or Shark Lab in partnership with Save Our Seas Foundation.
 This educational research lab is currently not open to the public, but under “normal” times, you can do a tour here, or even book a shark expedition.
 Check their website for current updates.